Part of the Coworking Software Guide

 OhMyDesk starts at $18 per month flat, with no per-user pricing increases.
 Three months free trial with no credit card required.
 The platform is designed specifically for smaller operators who find Nexudus, OfficeRnD, and even Cobot more than they need.

 The feature set is deliberately focused: desk booking, meeting room scheduling, member management, and basic billing.
-For a 10-20 desk space that needs digital booking and member records without enterprise features, OhMyDesk covers the essentials at a fraction of the cost.
+A space with 10 to 20 desks needs digital booking and member records, and nothing more.
+OhMyDesk covers that for a fraction of the price.

 The limitation: OhMyDesk lacks access control integration, advanced analytics, CRM, event management, and most of the features that larger spaces require.
 You will outgrow it if your space scales beyond roughly 50 members.